 I am visiting this topic once again.
-It seems that so-called Christians almost glory in the thought that they are sinners.
+It seems that so-called Christians almost glory in the thought that they are sinners saved by grace.
 I shall point out a few things that I have mentioned in the past.
 I encourage you to search the scriptures to see what they say

 So, to remain a “sinner” means that you must by consequence remain under the curse which was pronounced upon Adam and his seed because of his rebellion.
 To declare yourself a “sinner”, even if you attach the phrase, “saved by grace”, is to state an illogical situation.
 You cannot be a “sinner” and be a “non sinner”.
 You will be one or the other.